Maine Seafood Guide – Flounder

 Photo: Matthieu Godbout CC-BY-SA-3.0-migratedWindowpane flounder (Scophthalmus aquosus).
 Photo: Matthieu Godbout CC-BY-SA-3.0-migrated

-American plaice stock is not overfished nor is overfishing occuring.
+American plaice stock is not overfished nor is overfishing occurring.

-Winter flounder A 2015 stock assessment could not estimate abundance, but did determine that overfishing is not occuring.
+A 2015 stock assessment on Winter flounder could not estimate abundance, but did determine that overfishing is not occurring.

-Witch flounder is overfished and overfishing is occuring.
+Witch flounder is overfished and overfishing is occurring.

 Yellowtail flounder is overfished and overfishing is occurring.